ElektraInitiative/libelektra/doc/decisions/0_drafts/transformations.md

 ### Observed problems with changing values (normalization)

-Suppose we have a plugin that changes the value of a key to the hard-coded value `1` during the storage phase of the `set` operation.
+Suppose we have a plugin that changes the value of a key to the hard coded value `1` during the storage phase of the `set` operation.
 If a plugin does change tracking, this will lead to false positives.

 ```